Protofall/Crayon-Game-Framework/Crayon/README.md

 # Crayon, framework for a new KOS project

-Note: texconv doesn't work with 2048 by 2048 textures :(

-(But at least it works with 1024 by 1024 textures)

 ### Priority:

-+ ! = Can wait till after final Dino runner build
++ ! = Can wait till after final Minesweeper build
-+ !! = Can wait till after initial Dino runner demo
++ !! = Can wait till after initial Minesweeper demo
-+ !!! = Most important, needed for initial Dino runner demo
++ !!! = Most important, needed for initial Minesweeper demo

 ### Requirements: